+The cohomology group on the right hand side is concentrated in a single degree since $\WBK_{(G,P)}$ is a $\aD$-module concentrated in a single degree.
 In this isomorphism, the left-hand side visibly carries a gradation by degree, which can be transported to the right-hand side.
-We want to spell this out precisely and derive an important corollary.
+We want to spell this out precisely and derive an important proposition.

 It is easy to see that the filtration associated to the Jordan decomposition of the linear endomorphism given by the cup-product by $\sigma_\ki$ coincides with the filtration by degree on $H^*(G^\vee/P^\vee)$.
-The cup-product by $\sigma_{\ki}$ is the monodromy at $q=0$ of the connection $\cQ^{G^\vee/P^\vee}(\hbar)$.
-Thus we conclude from the mirror isomorphism $\cQ^{G^\vee/P^\vee}(\hbar)\cong \BK_{(G,P)}(\hbar)$ that the filtration by degree is transported on $H^d_{\mathrm{dR}}(\mathring{G/P},\Exp^{f_t/\hbar})$ to the monodromy filtration of $\BK_{(G,P)}(\hbar)$.
+The cup-product by $\sigma_{\ki}$ is the monodromy at $q=0$ of the connection $\cQ^{G^\vee/P^\vee}$.
+Thus we conclude from the mirror isomorphism $\cQ^{G^\vee/P^\vee}\cong \BK_{(G,P)}$ that the filtration by degree is transported on $H^d_{\mathrm{dR}}(\mathring{G/P},\Exp^{f_t})$ to the monodromy filtration of $\BK_{(G,P)}$.